Do you have a God-given right to “drive”, or is driving a government-granted privilege that can be licensed?

 The right of a citizen to travel upon the public highways and to transport his property thereon in the ordinary course of life and business is a common right which he has under his right to enjoy life and liberty, to acquire and possess property, and to pursue happiness and safety.
 It includes the right in so doing to use the ordinary and usual conveyances of the day.
 This right is not a mere privilege which a city may permit or prohibit at will.

 The decision in Thompson v.
 Smith repeated that the right is not a privilege.
 They could not decide whether or not this was a property right.
 They determined: “Whether a right to use the public highways for the ordinary and usual purposes of life be a property right or not, it is a very valuable right, not a mere privilege.”

 *4 The Supreme Court’s decision in Buck mentions something that is usually omitted in other decisions.
 “Buck applied for a certificate.
 Thus he invoked the exercise of the power which he now assails.
 One who invokes the provisions of a law may not thereafter question its constitutionality.”

 How do you like that?
 Once you are tricked into applying for a license, you forevermore waive your right to question its constitutionality.

-*4. The word “include” can be confusing.
-Law dictionaries defined it as
+*6. The word “include” can be confusing.
+Don’t be fooled.
+Law dictionaries defined it as: